pressbooks/pressbooks/readme.txt

 Pressbooks 3.0 adds support for book themes built with SASS, dynamic support of non-Latin character sets in any theme, and the EPUB 3 standard.
 Please note that Pressbooks 3.0 requires PHP 5.6.

 == Changelog ==

+= 3.5.2 =
+* **Feature:** Login screen logo and color scheme can now be changed via filters (see https://github.com/pressbooks/pressbooks/commit/d09a104bfbbe3ad00a108004d0375ad1f7057ae0).
+* **Enhancement:** Google Fonts are now requested over https under all circumstances.
+* **Fix:** Imports will no longer fail in certain environments (props to @monkecheese for the bug fix).
+* **Fix:** Subsection titles are now properly sanitized for XHTML output.

 = 3.5.1 =
 * Requires WordPress 4.5.2.